ikkxeer/Powershell-Useful-Scripts/README.md

   - Description: These errors occur due to incorrect syntax or commands in the script.
   - Solution: Review the script for syntax errors and ensure commands are correctly written and used.

+## License

+This project is licensed under the MIT License.
+Consult the file [LICENSE](LICENSE) for more details.

 ## Contributing
 Contributions to enhance the repository or address issues are welcome.
 Please open a GitHub issue or submit a pull request.